Oh my gosh, there are so many different ways to create a note.

 Open the note settings menu

 This option will delete the note from your Amplenote account.
-If you deleted a note in error, you have a few seconds to undo the action using the popup at the bottom of the note window.
-You can also view and restore the note if you have a direct link to the note.
 If you've shared the note with another user, the note will remain in their account unless you remove the share prior to deleting the note.